thevojacek/HerokuSwiftBuildpack/README.md

 # Heroku Swift Buildpack

 This is a simple and straightforward buildpack for Heroku cloud environment to deploy your Swift applications with ease!
-This buildpacks automatically install specified version of Swift and Clang and builds your application!
+This buildpacks automatically installs specified version of Swift and Clang and builds your application for Heroku environment!

 ## Compatibility